 Have you ever struggled with pain during movement classes – even Feldenkrais lessons – like this Feldenkrais student?
 Read on to learn more about Connie’s “A-ha!” moment, and you’ll also find my own reflection on pain, difficulty, and learning, below.

-After a recent class in which I taught a challenging Feldenkrais Awareness Through Movement (ATM) lesson, one of my longtime regular students sent the following email:
+After a recent class in which I taught a challenging Feldenkrais Awareness Through Movement (ATM) lesson like this month’s featured lesson, one of my longtime regular students sent the following email:

 I’ve been practicing Feldenkrais for nearly a decade, yet I just recently learned something that will alter my approach forever.
 During a particularly difficult ATM that challenged a very old injury, I decided to see if I could do the lesson without gritting my teeth through the pain.
 I kept dialing it back, making smaller and smaller efforts until I finally was able to do a very reduced movement—without any pain.
 I know that all seems like Feldenkrais basics, but somehow, in regards to my SI [sacroiliac] pain, I’d ignored the fundamental Feldenkrais “less is more” wisdom for years.
 I had thought my pain was so chronic that I needed to just grin and bear it, that I would progress if I pushed the pain away and concentrated on doing the movement “right.”

 Amazingly when I reduced the effort until my SI didn’t produce its all-too-familiar twinge, I found I could inch the movement forward and carry the increased flexibility into later practice sessions.
 The real test for me is always what I do outside of Feldenkrais.
 Instead of hampering my walking, biking or hiking because I’d reinforced a painful pattern, the “less is more” approach has me happily engaged in all those activities without pain.